bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/17-look.md

 talent show, and you're performing.

 You agreed to play bass with a group doing a U2 cover.
-You're apathetic at best about U2, as were most of the rest of the band, but Kelsey McCormic had learned Irish line dancing from YouTube videos and made a compelling argument that adding ancient Irish dance to modern "Irish" music would impress the judges.
+You're apathetic at best about U2, as were half of the rest of the band, but Kelsey McCormic had learned Irish line dancing from YouTube videos and made a compelling argument that adding ancient Irish dance to modern "Irish" music would impress the judges.
 Everyone knew the judges favored thematic gimmicks.

-You're waiting "backstage" behind the curtain that's been stretched across the far wall of the main barn, the smell of hay thick in your nose.
+You're waiting "backstage", cramped behind a curtain that's been stretched across the far wall of the main barn, the smell of hay thick in your nose.
 Several acts have already been on, but you couldn't say who they were or what they did, you're so nervous.

 Your band spent more time deciding on a name than practicing.
 The problem was that you, Erik, and Gina were all into punk rock, and